 6.3 When an attorney has been appointed and the defendant subsequently retains counsel, the appointed attorney shall be compensated for any work performed prior to the substitution of retained counsel.

 6.4 The county auditor will not pay any attorney who is not on the approved list at the time of appointment.

 6.5 If the judge disapproves the requested amount of payment, the judge shall make written findings stating the amount of payment the judge approves and each reason for approving an amount different from the requested amount.
-If an attorney is not satisfied with the amount of compensation approved by the judge, the attorney may appeal the judge’s decision by filing a motion with the Presiding Judge of the First Administrative Judicial Region, Judge Mary Murphy located on the 5th floor of the Frank Crowley Criminal Courts Building.
+If an attorney is not satisfied with the amount of compensation approved by the judge, the attorney may appeal the judge’s decision by filing a motion with the Presiding Judge of the First Administrative Judicial Region.

 6.6 Expenses incurred without prior court approval shall be reimbursed if the expenses are reasonably necessary and reasonably incurred.
 An attorney should obtain prior court approval for any expenses exceeding $750.00.